TakiKacper/Matl-Material-Language/README.md

 ```
 ### Domains - shaders templates
 As you can see example above use some "domain".
 Domain is a template-shader which, when combined with material code creates a functional shader.
 Domain defines properties - those are fields where user can provide their own value, eg. color, metallic, specularity etc.
-By providing values / equations for each of the properties, we can create multiple shaders, while writing things like lighting code only once!
+By providing values / equations for each of the properties, we can create multiple shaders, while also writing things like lighting code only once!

 <details>
   <summary>Example GLSL domain:</summary>